GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Conclusions

 \section{Conclusions}

 In this paper, we quantified the effect of MHD turbulence driven variability on the structure of visibility amplitudes of the upcoming imaging observations of Sgr~A$^*$ with the EHT.
 We explored the effect of variability on the structure of the emission region in order to understand the challenges that variability will pose for image reconstruction of EHT observations.
-We created and analyzed mock data using GRMHD simulations, that were constrained in previous work such that their time averaged properties and 1.3~mm image size match observations of Sgr~A$^*$.
+We created and analyzed mock images and $u-v$ maps using GRMHD simulations, that were constrained in previous work such that their time averaged broadband spectrum and 1.3~mm image size match observations of Sgr~A$^*$.

 We found that the visibility amplitude of the SANE models resembles that of a highly asymmetric ring.
 The width of the asymmetric ring is highly variable due to the turbulent accretion flow.
 The visibility amplitude in the direction parallel to the spin axis of the black hole typically exhibits minima with locations that depend on the width of the asymmetric ring.
 Since the location of the minima in the direction parallel to the spin axis depends on the width of the emitting region, and is therefore variable, any information that could be inferred by the presence of a minimum is lost by averaging over time.